-If you have any questions about cancer, need support or just someone to talk to, call free, Monday to Friday 9am - 8pm (interpretation service available).
+If you have any questions about cancer, need support or just someone to talk to, call free, Monday to Friday 9am to 8pm (interpretation service available).

-Referral can be made by healthcare professionals via phone, fax, direct contact with the team, or internally via ICE and members of the public can be made via phone.
+Following a discussion with the patient or their loved one a referral can be made by healthcare professionals via phone, direct contact with the team, or internally via ICE.

 Telephone advice can be sought by contacting any team member.